yanick/updeep-remeda/README.md

-# updeep-remeda
+# @yanick/updeep

 > Easily update nested frozen objects and arrays in a declarative and immutable
 > manner.

 ## About

-> 💡 This is a fork of the main [updeep](https://github.com/substantial/updeep) package.
-For ease of reading &mdash; not to mention ease of shamelessly lifting large pieces of the original documentation &mdash; in this documentation all mentions of `updeep` refers to this fork.
+> 💡 This is a fork of the main [updeep](https://github.com/substantial/updeep)
+> package.
+For ease of reading &mdash; not to mention ease of shamelessly
+> lifting large pieces of the original documentation &mdash; in this
+> documentation all mentions of `updeep` refers to this fork.

 updeep makes updating deeply nested objects/arrays painless by allowing you to declare the updates you would like to make and it will take care of the rest.
 It